-ADVERSE EVENT MILD MODERATE SEVERE Description: Problem with Voiding (Urinating) Surgery B/C-OA: NA B/C-OA: Obstruction requiring a special return to the clinic but not surgical intervention or placement of a catheter (transient difficulty urinating that resolves on its own would not be considered an AE).
+ADVERSE EVENT MILD MODERATE SEVERE Problem with Voiding (Urinating) Surgery B/C-OA: NA B/C-OA: Obstruction requiring a special return to the clinic but not surgical intervention or placement of a catheter (transient difficulty urinating that resolves on its own would not be considered an AE).
 B/C-OA: Complete obstruction and/or requires placement of a catheter, referral for treatment, or surgery to correct.
-Description: Problem with Voiding (Urinating) during wearing device or after removal Device A2/C-OA: NA A2/C-OA: Symptoms that resolve with removal/repositioning of the device or dressing (transient difficulty urinating that resolves on its own would not be considered an AE).
-A1/C-OA: Complete obstruction and/or requires placement of a catheter, referral for treatment or surgery to correct.
-FOR SURGERY FOR SURGERY TREATMENT A catheter is indicated where the client still cannot pass urine and the urethra or bladder is palpable, or the client has a painful urge to pass urine and is failing to do so and would generally be classified as severe.
+Problem with Voiding (Urinating) During wearing device or after removal Device B/D-OA: NA B/D-OA: Symptoms that resolve with removal/repositioning of the device or dressing (transient difficulty urinating that resolves on its own would not be considered an AE).
+B/D-OA: Complete obstruction and/or requires placement of a catheter, referral for treatment or surgery to correct.
+TREATMENT FOR SURGERY A catheter is indicated where the client still cannot pass urine and the urethra or bladder is palpable, or the client has a painful urge to pass urine and is failing to do so and would generally be classified as severe.
 However, if a catheter is required for less than 24 hours, providers may wish to classify this as a moderate AE.
-Refer to a specialist facility.
+FOR DEVICE Examine device to make sure it is not causing any obstruction.
+If above not present, management as above for surgery.
+FOR SURGERY Refer to a specialist facility.
 If urethral catheter is not possible and if the transfer is going to be long or problematic and there is sufficient onsite expertise, a suprapubic catheter may need to be inserted.
 FOR DEVICE Examine device to make sure it is not causing any obstruction.
-If above not present, management as FOR DEVICE Examine device to make sure it is not causing any obstruction.
-With PrePex, obstruction to flow of urine caused by the necrotic foreskin can be relieved by placing a small cut in the foreskin to increase the size of the above for surgery.
+If above not present, management as above for surgery.